What Are Sprains and Strains?

 ● Pain medications (over-the-counter or prescription which we can provide) and in severe cases Narcotic pain medication may be necessary.

 ● Muscle relaxers

 A cervical collar may be used for the first few days, but use should be limited to the time period prescribed.
-Cold packs or ice can be applied to the neck to minimize swelling and pain.
-Apply ice/cold to the neck area for 15-20 minutes.
+Cold packs or ice can be applied to the neck or back to minimize swelling and pain.
+Apply ice/cold to the neck or back area for 15-20 minutes.
 Repeat every hour, as needed, for the first 48-72 hours after the injury.
-Limit motion of the head and neck until pain and muscle tightness are gone.
+Limit motion of the head and neck or back until pain and muscle tightness are gone.
 Limit strenuous activities such as sports or heavy lifting with range of motion exercises, muscle strengthening, ultrasound, or electrical stimulation may be prescribed.

 Make an Appointment for Spinal Injury Treatment Today

-Contact our office right away if you are experiencing back or neck pain or have recently been in an automobile accident.
-Our experienced, compassionate chiropractor will help you get the spinal injury treatment that you need to help decrease or even eliminate your painful symptoms.
+Contact our office right away if you are experiencing back or neck pain or have recently been in an automobile accident or had a slip and fall injury or a sports injury.
+Our experienced, compassionate chiropractic physician will help you get the spinal injury treatment that you need to help decrease or even eliminate your painful symptoms and help restore function.